Here’s a question for you.

 Here’s one way to go about it.

 Recognize that ultimatums are a recipe for a lose-lose outcome.
-So when you feel your blood starting to boil, walk away.
+When you feel your blood starting to boil, walk away.

 Sit down and set clear limits.
 Explain and get agreement on exactly what will happen if a limit is violated.
 And the next time the situation repeats, calmly, firmly and empathetically impose the consequences for violating the limits.